-The bulk load feature uses a MapReduce job to output table data in HBase's internal data format, and then directly loads the generated StoreFiles into a running cluster.
-Using bulk load will use less CPU and network resources than simply using the HBase API.
+The bulk load feature uses a MapReduce job to output table data in HBase's internal data format, and then directly load the generated StoreFiles into a running cluster.
+Using bulk load will use less CPU and network resources than loading via the HBase API.